glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 weeks where no competition at all has a bucket for that week will be omitted from the output.

+### Naming

+It should be noted that `camelCase` is used for all JSON variables, including all variables across all endpoints that are used as input or output in the API.
+All of the internal rust variables use `snake_case`, as is idiomatic for rust.

 ### Precision and Rounding

 Because all computations must be deterministic and precise, BigInts are used